aleph2c/miros/doc/i_mongol_example.rst

 of networking.

 So we would like our horse archers to be able to yell commands back and forth, and we want to be able to monitor what their botnet is doing from one machine.
-To do all of this we will insert the RabbitFactory class (with all of it's networking features) between the HorseArcher class and it's Factory ancestor in our class inheritance hierarchy.
+To do all of this we will insert the NetworkedActiveObject class (with all of it's networking features) between the HorseArcher and it's Factory ancestor in our class inheritance hierarchy.

 The RabbitFactory abstracts away large parts of the network, and it provides a